IEP Goals in Kentucky: What Parents Need to Know

 The IEP must specify how progress toward annual goals will be measured and include a periodic progress reporting schedule (707 KAR 1:320, Section 5(13)).

-Benchmarks or short-term objectives are included at LEA discretion; the ARC may include them for any student (707 KAR 1:320, Section 5(7)).
+Benchmarks or short-term objectives are included at LEA discretion; they are mandatory for students taking alternate assessments aligned to alternate achievement standards (707 KAR 1:320, Section 5(7); 34 CFR 300.320(a)(2)(ii)).

 Parents must be provided periodic progress reports on goals, which may be aligned with regular report cards (707 KAR 1:320, Section 5(13); 34 CFR 300.320(a)(3)).